chempkovsky/CS2WPF-and-CS2XAMARIN/readme.md

         int[] _Permissions = new int[] { 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0 };
 ```

-Information about how to generate and setup Authorization for the server and client part of the app will be described in the Wiki of CS2WPF-project.
+Information about how to generate and setup Authorization for the server and client part of the app will be described in the Wiki of CS2WPF-project and in this readme.

 Note 1: the developer should not manually populate data for Views and Dashboards vars.
 There is a special generator scripts for SQL-code (to populate Database tables) and C# code to be inserted in AppGlblSettingsService.cs-file.